drhirn/fhem-rhasspy/README.md

 Dies ist z.B. nützlich um die Einheit hinter dem Wert abzuschneiden.
 -->

+## Intents
+Intents are used to tell FHEM what to do after receiving a voice-/text-command.
+This module has some build-in intents.
+### SetOnOff
+Intent to turn on/off, open/close, start/stop, ... devices.

+Example-Mapping: `SetOnOff:cmdOn=on,cmdOff=off`

+Options:
+  * **cmdOn** Command to turn the device on.
+See [Formatting Commands and Readings inside a *rhasspyMapping*](#formatting-commands-and-readings-inside-a-rhasspymapping).
+  * **cmdOff** Command to turn the device off.
+See [Formatting Commands and Readings inside a *rhasspyMapping*](#formatting-commands-and-readings-inside-a-rhasspymapping).

+Example-Sentences:
+  > turn the light on
+  > close the shutter in the bedroom
+  > start the coffee maker

 ## To-Do
 - [ ] Move ip of Rhasspy-Master to DEF instead of ATTR
 - [ ] Add Custom intents functionality